All Episodes

 Why he went after that, I don't know.

-Well, he actually didn't now start to get into repeating old history here, but he was misquoted and misreported about what he's he didn't say.
+I'm starting to get into repeating old history here, but he was misquoted and misreported about what he didn't say.

-What the Washington Post and the media then ran with supposedly he had said about McCain.
+What the Washington Post and the media then ran with, supposedly he had said about McCain.

-My my point to you is that when I tell you there's a lot of conservative media, I'm not talking about the establishment media.
+My point to you is that when I tell you there's a lot of conservative media, I'm not talking about the establishment media.

 I'm talking about some conservative bloggers who think Trump's a wolf in sheep's clothing.

-They don't trust him, they don't like him.
+They don't trust him.

 They say the same thing you said.

-This guy has given money to liberals, he's been a liberal, he's got public statements in favor of Obamacare that you can find and all these things.
+He's got public statements in favor of Obamacare that you can find and all these things.

 Some people think that it's possible for anybody to evolve.